snachodog/handy-debian-scripts/README.md

 ### `update_yacreader_library.sh`

-A script to update the YACReader library.
+A script to update the YACReader-server library from within the Docker Container.
+Run this when you add new comics to your Yacreader-server folder and then you'll be able to read your comics.
+Can take a while if you're adding a lot or large documents.

 ## License